liayusuke/coepoll/README.md

 # coepoll
-test to combine boost.contiuation with epoll
+test to combine boost.contiuation with epoll, write code in sync send/recv with epoll for fun

 > simple tcp/udp server